DouglasViolante/Simple-PointCloud-Viewer/README.md

 ## This Project.

-A basic point cloud viewer, made with C++11 and powered by modern OpenGL, is capable of loading and generate a visualization from small to large point cloud datasets, also is able to highlight points with colors (RGB) and it's intensities.
+A basic point cloud viewer, made with C++11 and powered by modern OpenGL, is capable of loading and generate a visualization from small to large point cloud datasets, also is able to highlight points with colors (RGB).

 ## What was used.